neurodata/neurodata.io/content/guides/neuroglancer-pt-annotations.md

 ### Move a point

 To move an existing annotation, hold down `ALT` and click the annotation.
 You can then drag the annotation around and drop it in a new location.

+### Share

+To share these data, click the `⇧` icon in the top right navigation aria.
+This will change the URL field in the browser to a short one that can be easily copied and shared.
+The URL should be similar to this: <a href="https://viz.neurodata.io/?json_url=https://api.myjson.com/bins/187ej8" target="_blank">https://viz.neurodata.io/?json_url=https://api.myjson.com/bins/187ej8</a>